swas2301/job-importer/README.md

 # 🛠️ Job Importer System

-A scalable job importer system that fetches job listings from multiple RSS/XML feeds, processes and stores them in MongoDB, tracks import logs with success/failure details, and provides real-time frontend updates using Socket.IO.
+A scalable job importer system that fetches job listings from multiple XML feeds, processes and stores them in MongoDB, tracks import logs with success/failure details, and provides real-time frontend updates using Socket.IO.

 ---